 ESPN is the official national television provider for the Boston Marathon® presented by Bank of America.
-ESPN will broadcast the 128th Boston Marathon on its flagship channel from 8:30 a.m.
+ESPN will broadcast the 129th Boston Marathon on ESPN2 from 9:00 a.m.
 ET until 12:30 p.m.
 ET.
 In addition, ESPN will also have coverage of the race within SportsCenter before live coverage and later in the day, as well as coverage appearing on other ESPN shows and platforms.